 Legionella is a bacteria.
 A micro-organism such as Norovirus, E-coli, Hepatitis A, Cryptosporidium, and Pseudomonas.
 A potential contamination risk for water and responsible for the deaths of millions of victims world-wide.
-Legionella pneumophila causes the Legionnaire’s disease, a fatal form of pneumonia.
-These Legionella bacteria find their way into the human body through the respiratory system by inhalation of small contaminated water droplets that can also descend as water spray or mist.
+Legionella pneumophila causes the Legionnaire’s disease, a possibly fatal form of pneumonia.
+These Legionella bacteria find their way into the human body through the respiratory system by inhalation of small contaminated water droplets and/or water mist.

 Potentially everyone is susceptible to Legionella.
-At greatest risk are small children and people in the age group of 45 years and above.
-Those with a weakened immune system, people with breathing difficulties and/or kidney problems and smokers and drinkers.
+However, at greatest risk are: small children, the age group of 45 years and above, those with a weakened immune system, people with breathing difficulties and/or kidney problems, the group smokers and drinkers.

 How is Legionella caused?

 The problem of Legionella is caused by contamination of water installations in which biofilm functions as a breeding ground for other bacteria.
 Such contamination can in particular be caused by stagnant water and the heating up of cold water.
 In these situations, all other techniques or interventions are inadequate.
 Even the Ministry of Infrastructure and Environment has labelled the technique of copper- silver ionisation (CSI) as the ultimate solution.